To view this email in a web page and

 ▼SPREAD THE WORD ABOUT THIS WEBINAR▼

 18 May 2016 – UMKR holds a demonstration with The Native American International Caucus (NAIC) at General Conference in Portland, Oregon.

-Watch the short video of the Native American United Methodists' statement of solidarity with the Palestinian people.
+See the 1-minute video or read the text of the Native American United Methodists' statement of solidarity with the Palestinian people.